authorjapps/zerocode/README.md

 }
 ```
 Note:
-The above JSON block is a test case where you have asked the BDD framework to hit the
+The above JSON block is a test case where we asked the BDD framework to hit the
 > REST end point : http://localhost:9999/google-bath-services/home/bathroom/999

 > with method: GET